 Before we delve into the potential risks, it’s essential to understand the relationship between the cardiovascular system and exercise.
 The cardiovascular system, comprising the heart and blood vessels, is responsible for pumping blood throughout the body, supplying oxygen and nutrients to the tissues, and removing carbon dioxide and other waste.

-Also read : What Is the Impact of Intergenerational Programs on Cognitive Function in Older Adults?
+In parallel : What Is the Impact of Intergenerational Programs on Cognitive Function in Older Adults?

 Regular exercise has long been linked to good cardiovascular health.
 According to the American Heart Association, it can improve heart function and lower blood pressure, promoting overall health.
 However, infrequent, intense bouts of exercise, such as those experienced in ultramarathons, may pose risks.